altynayr/bash_eng_parallel_corpus/README.md

 To start, it's maybe a good idea to use the Uni Leipzig corpus because of its CC-BY licence.
 Attribution: © 2022 Abteilung Automatische Sprachverarbeitung, Universität Leipzig, accessed at https://wortschatz.uni-leipzig.de/en.
+I also cite the following paper:
+D. Goldhahn, T. Eckart & U. Quasthoff: Building Large Monolingual Dictionaries at the Leipzig Corpora Collection: From 100 to 200 Languages.
+In: Proceedings of the 8th International Language Resources and Evaluation (LREC'12), 2012